dasch-swiss/dsp-tools/docs/developers/git-submodules.md

 ## Renaming a Parent Directory of the Submodule

 Renaming a parent directory of the submodule should be done with `git mv old-name new-name`, so that git won't be confused that the path to the submodule changed.
-If this doesn't help, it might be necessary to manually modify
+If this doesn't help, it might be necessary to manually modify:

-- the `gitdir` in `src/dsptools/import_scripts/.git`
+- the `gitdir` in `src/dsptools/import_scripts/.git`,
-- the `path` in `.gitmodules`, and the name of the submodule in the title of that file
+- the `path` in `.gitmodules`, and the name of the submodule in the title of that file,
-- the `worktree` entry in `.git/modules/src/dsptools/import_scripts/config` and the affected folder names in the path containing that file
+- the `worktree` entry in `.git/modules/knora/dsplib/import_scripts/config` and the affected folder names in the path containing that file.

 ## Actively Working with the Contents of the Submodule